 Stained Glass Restoration for Boulder Churches, Chapels, and Cathedrals

 Timely repairs and restoration are key to preserving stained glass.
 When the structural integrity of the window frame and stained glass begin to suffer, the glass is at high risk of cracking, breaking, and falling out.
-And unfortunately many priceless works of art have been lost for this very reason.
-By addressing signs of deterioration as soon as possible, you can keep your stained glass in optimal condition and ensure that the colors and imagery stays vibrant and beautiful.
+Unfortunately, many priceless works of art have been lost for this reason.
+By addressing signs of deterioration as soon as possible, you can keep your stained glass in optimal condition and ensure that the colors and imagery stay vibrant and beautiful.

 Our unique process for church stained glass restoration in Boulder allows us to repair stained glass in a conservative, minimally invasive manner.
-We work hard to ensure that as much of the historic glass and original work as possible is preserved and reused.
-Our excellent attention to detail and talented team makes us the most qualified and skilled stained glass restoration expert in Boulder, Colorado.
+We work hard to ensure that we preserve and reuse as much of the historic glass and original work as possible.
+Our excellent attention to detail and talented team make us the most qualified and skilled stained glass restoration experts in Boulder, Colorado.

 Restoration Process for Boulder Church Stained Glass

 After you’ve signed off on the proposal, we’ll schedule a time to commence the repairs.
 In an effort to save time and money, we’ll try to complete as many of the repairs as possible onsite.
-However, it should be mentioned that operating in this capacity does place some limitations on what we can accomplish.
-Usually, the best option is off site repair.
-In this case, we’ll remove the stained glass by chipping away the glazing putty holding it in place.
-A piece of tempered glass is put in its place and the stained glass is brought to our studio.
+However, operating onsite does place some limitations on what we can accomplish.
+In some cases, the best option is offsite repair.
+In this situation, we’ll remove the stained glass by chipping away the glazing putty holding it in place.
+A piece of tempered glass is put in its place, and the stained glass is brought to our studio.

 Once at our studio, we begin by carefully documenting the stained glass.
-This is accomplished by taking rubbings, photographs, and measurements.
-The stained glass is left to soak in a bath of cleansing solution so that the cement dissolves and it can be cleaned and taken apart.
-Then, we take the stained glass apart and lay the pieces out in their original sequence.
+This is accomplished by taking rubbings, photographs, and measurements of the glass.
+The stained glass is left to soak in a bath of cleansing solution so that the cement dissolves, at which point it can be cleaned and taken apart.
+Then, we lay the stained glass pieces out in their original sequence.
 If possible, we will try to recycle the old leading, but many times we end up replacing it.
 The windows are rebuilt with stronger lead.

 If necessary, broken pieces of glass are replaced.
-Hand-painted pieces are recreated by one of our artists and fired in our kiln.
+Hand-painted pieces are recreated by one of our artists and are fired in our kiln.
 The joints are soldered together and sealed with a mixture of molten lead and tin.
 Next, a thin black cement is forced through the gaps between the lead and the glass.
 This helps to make the stained glass stronger.
-After the cement dries, the window is polished and cleaned and returned to the church where it is reinstalled.
+After the cement dries, the window is polished, cleaned, and returned to the church where it is reinstalled.
 Now, the stained glass can be enjoyed by the members of your church for several decades longer.